 - an understanding of imaginal change that embraces the human irregularity of dreams rather than a fantasy of machine-based control.

-To imagine wildly is to enter the activity of images found in the places, activities and relationships of everyday life – a broadly conceived understanding in which images are not just ‘pictures inside the mnd’ but rather woven into all memories, present-moment perceptions and future fantasies.
+To imagine wildly is to enter the activity of images found in the places, activities and relationships of everyday life – a broadly conceived understanding in which images are not just ‘pictures inside the mnd’ but woven into all memories, present-moment perceptions and future fantasies.